RubixML/ML/docs/preprocessing.md

 - [Word Count Vectorizer](transformers/word-count-vectorizer.md)

 ## Dimensionality Reduction
 Dimensionality reduction in machine learning is analogous to compressing a data stream before sending it over a wire.
-According to the [Johnson-Lindenstrauss lemma](https://en.wikipedia.org/wiki/Johnson%E2%80%93Lindenstrauss_lemma), for every sample in high dimensions, there exists some lower-dimensional embedding that nearly preserves the distances between points in Euclidean space.
+According to the [Johnson-Lindenstrauss lemma](https://en.wikipedia.org/wiki/Johnson%E2%80%93Lindenstrauss_lemma), for every sample in high dimensions, there exists some lower-dimensional embedding that nearly preserves the distances between the data points.
 In other words, datasets can almost always be represented with fewer but more informative features.
-Therefore, it is often a practice to transform a dataset in a way that results in denser features that train and infer quicker relative to their high-dimensional counterparts.
+Therefore, it is somewhat common to transform a dataset in a way that results in fewer but denser features in order to train and infer quicker relative to their high-dimensional counterparts.

 **Examples**